-This is included in much more detail and has been updated in the Second Edition of my book, Holistic Well-being: A Paradigm Shift
+This is included in much more detail and has been updated in the Third Edition of my book, Holistic Well-being: A Paradigm Shift

 I was originally inspired to write this article after having many unhealthy vegetarian clients, and having personally had problems caused by being vegetarian.
 There has also more recently been a lot of vegan propaganda which is very much based upon half truths.
 It is pushing biased studies and imagery from mass dairy and meat producers to persuade us.
 The studies are showing reduced risks in diseases like cancer in people on vegan diets as opposed to meat eaters, but the meats eaten are the general mass produced US meat fed GM feed and given growth hormones and routine antibiotics, making these studies not as telling as stated.